vippsas/vipps-login-api/api-guide/important-information.md

 title: Important information
 sidebar_label: Important information
 sidebar_position: 20
-description: Important information needed for Vipps login
+description: Important information needed for Login
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

 # Important information

+Here is some useful information which can help you as you integrate with Vipps Login.

 ## Design guidelines and buttons